xmaysonnave/tiddlywiki-ipfs/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for IPFS with TiddlyWiki
 title: '[IDEA]'
 labels: ''
 assignees: ''

----

-A clear and detailed description of what the problem is.
+---A clear and detailed description of what the problem is.

 **Describe the solution you'd like**
 A clear and detailed description of what you want to happen.